Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Results of simulation studies

 \subsection{Hypothesis test performances}

 To compare the frequentist and Bayesian hypothesis testing frameworks in detecting dynamic connectivity, we first convert the Bayes factors obtained from Eq.~\eqref{eq:savage_dickey} into binary decisions.
-According to general practices~\cite{kass1995bayes, hoijtink2019tutorial, huth2025statistical}, log Bayes factors greater than 3 are considered conclusive evidence for the alternative hypothesis, whereas values below 1/3 indicate strong evidence for the null hypothesis.
-Based on these guidelines, we classify a connection as dynamic if its log Bayes factor is above 3.
-We then evaluate both frameworks based on three different metrics, namely accuracy, recall and false positive rate.
+Based on general guidelines mentioned in Section~\ref{subsection:bayesian_hypothesis_testing}, we classify a connection as dynamic if its log Bayes factor is above 3.
+We then evaluate both frameworks based on three different metrics, namely accuracy, recall, and false positive rate.
 Accuracy provides a measure of the overall number of correctly classified connections, taking into account both static and dynamic connections.
-Recall quantifies the number of connections that is correctly classified as being dynamic, therefore it measures the sensitivity of the two hypothesis testing frameworks.
+Recall quantifies the number of connections that is correctly classified as being dynamic, so it measures the sensitivity of the hypothesis test.
 The false positive rate indicates the number of connections incorrectly classified as being dynamic.
 In the frequentist framework, the false positive rate is directly related to the significance threshold.
 Since we classify a p-value below 0.05 as significantly dynamic, the false positive rate of this framework will approximate 5\%.

+Figure~\ref{fig:results-hypothesis-testing} shows the accuracy, recall and false positive rate for the simulations with $\Observations=300$ observations based on the variance test statistic.
+We show the state-switching, fMRI-like, static and periodic simulations.
+For the periodic simulations, only the results for amplitudes of $0.4$ and $0.8$ are shown, but all results for other amplitudes, test statistics and numbers of observations are shown in Supplementary Section~\ref{supplementary:additional_simulations}.